ukon1990/subscription-manager/README.md

       surname: new FormControl(),
       age: new FormControl()
     });

-    this.subs.add(
-      this.form.controls.firstName.valueChanges,
-      (change) => this.onNameChange(change), {
     // Unsubscribe upon the first event.
   // but also makes sure that it is being unsubscribed as usual if no event is triggered
-       terminateUponEvent: true
-     });
+    this.subs.addSingleEvent(
+      this.form.controls.firstName.valueChanges,
+      (change) => this.onNameChange(change));

     this.subs.add(
       this.form.controls.surname.valueChanges,
       (change) => this.onNameChange(change), {